The Quest for more Innovation

 In the last five to ten years, pretty much any business and any government was pushing for more innovation.
 But if somebody was asked “How do I innovate?
-Tell me step by step”, there was no tangible answer.
-When I was asked that very question, in particular the “step by step” part, it daunted to me, that there was simply no answer that could satisfy this question.
+Tell me to step by step”, there was no tangible answer.
+When I was asked that very question, in particular, the “step by step” part, it daunted me, that there was simply no answer that could satisfy this question.
 Tens of thousands of consultants help people to “open their mind”, other use the “design thinking” model to process ideas – actually very well.
-But the question remains: “How do you CREATE those innovative ideas” in the first place – so you can then process them in any of the models!
+But the question remains: “How do you CREATE those innovative ideas on-demand” in the first place – so you can then process them in any of the models!

-Innovation, was an accidental event – a combination of many instances, experiences and the brain pushed out an idea.
+Innovation was an accidental event – a combination of many instances, experiences, and the brain pushed out an idea.
 In some cases, those ideas have been big enough to warrant starting a whole new business.
 But today, we have a situation where we don’t want to have an accidental brain flash leading to a possible innovation.
-In times where we have a crisis we actually would want to have solutions on demand.
+In times where we have a crisis, we actually would want to have solutions on demand.
 But as long as we don’t even know how ideas are created, we are far away from creating ideas on demand.

-Neuroscientists helped me understand that human beings are not really creative – we can only COMPOSE ideas from past experiences, from whatever we saw, heard, felt and so forth.
+Neuroscientists helped me understand that human beings are not really creative – we can only COMPOSE ideas from past experiences, from whatever we saw, heard, felt, and so forth.
 All our daily experiences are actually get associated with existing experiences and create some interesting IDEAS of which we actually don’t really know.
 The biggest idea machine is our mind when we sleep.
 There is much to explain but the net of it is: We are not creative and we create ideas by the millions.
 So what is the problem?

-Our historic evolution, our culture, our education and our brain itself poses a problem: It is conditioned to allow only the most obvious and the least demanding ideas to pop up.
-Only one in a trillion or less is actually making it from our right brain to the left and stimulates a communication between the two, that forms a “thought” that may break through all the other barriers.
+Our historic evolution, our culture, our education, and our brain itself poses a problem: It is conditioned to allow only the most obvious and the least demanding ideas to pop up.
+Only one in a trillion or less is actually making it from our right brain to the left and stimulates communication between the two, which forms a “thought” that may break through all the other barriers.
 And once we understand that process, we have the foundation for creating innovation on demand, like we create a house or bridge or something as simple as a paper plane.

 in 2016 we began our first careful attempts to help startups to come up with disruptive business models.
 What was thought to be a “one of a million” chance, turned out to be better than 50%.
-Half of the startups in that, for us historic batch, were creating a disruptive model – on demand.
+Half of the startups in that, for us historic batch, we’re creating a disruptive model – on demand.
 They created what we call a “Disruptive Moment”.
-Disruptive moments are the part in a business model that will push competitors to change their course in order to catch up with these startups.
+Disruptive moments are the part of a business model that will push competitors to change their course in order to catch up with these startups.
 It was the first version of a Prove of Concept (PoC).
-In the past two years we went deeper into the “mechanics of our mind”.
+In the past two years, we went deeper into the “mechanics of our mind”.
 We learned what we needed to actually DO to play with our billions of neurons and synapses to form those innovative ideas.
-After two years of work we found an early concept that works well enough to come up with an innovative solution, whenever we want.
-It was in itself a innovative concept to create innovation.
+After two years of work, we found an early concept that works well enough to come up with an innovative solution, whenever we want.
+It was in itself an innovative concept to create innovation.
 We called it the “deep innovation design method”.

 Four ‘T”s, one “M” of Deep Innovation Design

-With good talents, a great team and well defined techniques we actually can.
+With good talents, a great team, and well-defined techniques we actually can.
 And that is the beginning of “Innovation on demand”.

 How to start from here